MiguelLattuada/angular2-seed/README.md

     npm install
     gulp build
 This process will create a folder called dist/ here you will have a standalone version of your application.
 Just open index.html.

+## How to run server.
+    gulp serve
+This command will runa  web server at port 5001.